 There are plenty of activities to watch as well.
 The farm performs several crafts, including: sheep shearing, candle making, glass blowing, blacksmithing, spinning and weaving and more.
 It is eye opening to see hobbies and interests true to the time period.

 The main building includes a café and marketplace.
 You can pop in to cool off and do a little shopping or sit down for a sandwich.
 The building also has indoor bathrooms for your visit.

 Hale Farm & Village is a rare gem, nestled right in our community’s backyard.
 They’ve kept the property true to the 1800s time period, which is an amazing experience for the young and old alike.
 You can spend an entire afternoon walking the grounds, watching farm work being done and trying a few activities out yourself.
 The great part is, what you choose to do might be a little different each time you visit!

 Tips for Your Trip to Hale Farm from Other Local Parents

 - Bringing a wagon or stroller would be good for little ones due to the size of the property.
 However, you probably will not be able to manage a stroller touring the inside of the historic buildings.

 - If you have toddlers or preschoolers they might not have the attention span to listen to the demonstrations for a long period of time.
 If so just stop in for a short while at each location.
 Elementary age kids will likely really enjoy listening and watching the demonstrations.

 - They have a variety of fun special events planned throughout the year.
 Our favorites in the Fall Festival and the Maple Syrup Festival.
-You can find all their events listed here.

 - My kids really liked how much with hands interaction there was.
 It was fun for them to learn about how thing were done back in that time period.